 The Wylie Municipal Complex, which opened in 2010, features a 44,000-square-foot library, a 47,000-square-foot recreation center, and a 46,000-square-foot city hall.
 Designed by nationally recognized firms Architexas and Holzman Moss Architecture, the complex features green building and energy-saving initiatives.
 Special consideration was taken to ensure that the unique design complements the beautiful landscape and takes full advantage of the open meadow, sloping topography, trees and creek.
 The complex is located on a small piece of the rapidly vanishing Blackland Prairie; Wylie is partnering with Texas Master Naturalists to restore 22 acres of this treasured prairie, ensuring an unspoiled landscape for its citizens and a link with the area’s geographical history.

-Wylie is also becoming known for its public art installations, created by nationally known artists.
-Eleven pieces will be in place by the end of 2017, including one at the disc golf course and two along the municipal complex trail.
+Wylie is also becoming known for its public art installations, created by nationally recognized artists.
+Twelve pieces are located throughout the city, with artwork recently installed at the disc golf course, along the municipal complex trail, and at Animal Services.

 In 2016, Collin College announced plans to build its newest campus in Wylie.
-Ground will be broken at the intersection of Brown Street and Country Club Road within three years, with the 415,000-square-foot campus, which will accommodate 7,500 students, slated to open in 2020.
+Construction is underway at the intersection of Brown Street and Country Club Road, across from the Wylie Municipal Complex, and it is slated to open in 2020.
+The 415,000-square-foot campus will accommodate 7,500 students.
 Wylie ISD is a rapidly growing school system covering 41 square miles and featuring top schools.
-The district of more than 14,500 students serves the City of Wylie as well as families in the surrounding communities of Sachse, Murphy, Lucas, Lavon and St. Paul.
+The district of more than 16,000 students serves the City of Wylie as well as families in the surrounding communities of Sachse, Murphy, Lucas, Lavon and St. Paul.
 Wylie ISD has 20 campuses, including one 6A high school and one 5A high school, one alternative high school, three junior high schools, three intermediate schools and 11 elementary campuses.

 Wylie embraces growth and prosperity without sacrificing its hometown appeal.
-Its many community-driven events are often mentioned when Wylie receives awards and honors; these include the Wylie Chamber of Commerce Championship Rodeo, the Wylie 500 Pedal Car Races, Bluegrass on Ballard, Boo on Ballard and Night of Wonder Magic Festival, National Night Out, the Wylie Arts Festival, Christmas parade and tree lighting.
+Its many community-driven events are often mentioned when Wylie receives awards and honors; these include the Wylie Chamber of Commerce Championship Rodeo, the Wylie 500 Pedal Car Races, Bluegrass on Ballard, Boo on Ballard and Night of Wonder Magic Festival, National Night Out, the Wylie Arts Festival and and tree lighting in Olde City Park.